dialuponline/code-exec-sandbox/FAQ.md

 ### 2. My Python code returns an "operation not permitted" error?

 `dify-sandbox` uses Linux seccomp to restrict system calls.
 It’s recommended to read the source code ([internal/core/lib/python/add_seccomp.go](https://github.com/langgenius/dify-sandbox/blob/main/internal/core/lib/python/add_seccomp.go)).
 When you encounter this error, it usually means your code executed a restricted system call.
 The default allowed system calls are configured in [syscalls_amd64](https://github.com/langgenius/dify-sandbox/blob/main/internal/static/python_syscall/syscalls_amd64.go).
-You can modify this according to your system’s needs (currently, it cannot be modified through the configuration f
+You can modify this according to your system’s needs (currently, it cannot be modified through the configuration file).

+To quickly identify the system calls your Python code depends on, here is the recommended method:

+1. Modify the `/cmd/test/syscall_dig/test.py`, add your own code besides or in the `main` function.
+For example, you can add `import numpy` before `main`.

+2. Run `go run cmd/